rrovetto/Ontology-Development-Guidelines/Definitions of Ontology.md

 # Catalog of 'ontology' definitions
-- A living catalog of definitions of 'ontology' and variations of the term such as 'formal ontology', 'domain ontology', etc., in computational and interdisicplinary contexts.
-Due to the interdisicplinary context, philosophical ontology is included.
+A living catalog of definitions of 'ontology' (and variations of the term such as 'computational ontology') in computational and interdisicplinary but primiarly data and modeling) contexts.
+Due to the interdisicplinary context, philosophical ontology is included, but for brevity, limited to a few definitions.
   - _Count_: 91 definitions of 'ontology' (Jan 2022), 130 definitions (Jan 2023).
   - Below is a _sample_ of the catalog.
+  - The catalog includes these terms: ontology, ontologies, philosophical ontology, computational ontology, formal ontology, information ontology, upper ontology, general ontology, generic ontology, foundational ontology, upper model, top-level ontology, top ontology, base ontology, core ontology, mid-level ontology, reference ontology, domain ontology, method ontology, task ontology, application ontology, knowledge graph

 ## Access
 - For the full catalog, **[purchase a copy at this link](https://tinyurl.com/32bxkee4)** or [contact me](https://ontospace.wordpress.com/contact) for alternative ways to purchase.
 - [Current location](https://tinyurl.com/mtae3d8s)